bjorndonald/interactive_pdf_viewer/README.md

 ### Creating a PDF Viewer Instance

-Create an instance of `InteractivePdfViewer` with optional callbacks:
+Create an instance of `InteractivePdfViewer` with optional callbacks and highlighting options:

 ```dart
 final pdfViewer = InteractivePdfViewer(